Germany's neoliberal FDP's desperate fight for survival – DW – 02/10/2025

 For this, the FDP is willing to sacrifice climate protection goals: It states that Germany will not achieve climate neutrality until 2050 instead of 2045.

-In terms of migration policy, which has become the main topic of the German election campaign, the FDP is backing stricter rules and controls.
+In terms of migration policy, which has become the main topic of the German election campaign, the FDP backs stricter rules and controls.

 FDP has few friends left